Semiparametric Efficient G-estimation with Invalid Instrumental Variables: Introduction

-Interestingly, \citet{Kang:2016aa,Guo:2018aa} and \citet{Windmeijer:2019aa} effectively tackle the task of obtaining valid inferences about a confounded causal effect in the presence of invalid IVs as a model selection problem.
-Specifically, they aim to correctly identify which candidate IVs are invalid, while simultaneously obtaining valid MR inferences using selected valid IVs, arguably a more challenging task than may be required to obtain causal inferences that are robust to the presence of invalid IVs without necessarily knowing which IVs are invalid.
-In contrast, the methods proposed in this paper by-pass the model selection step altogether to deliver a regular and asymptotically linear multiply robust MR (MR$^2$) estimator of the causal parameter of interest, provided at least one genetic instrument satisfies IV assumptions (a)-(c) without knowledge of the invalid IVs. \ Therefore, our estimators can be consistent with a single valid IV\ even when majority and plurality rules fail to hold. \ Furthermore, our estimators are regular and asymptotically linear, and therefore can be used to obtain uniformly valid 95\% confidence intervals in large samples.
-We further show that the proposed estimators are a special case of a more general class of estimators that remain consistent provided that $k^{\dag}$ out of $K$ candidate instrumental variables are valid, for $k^{\dag}\leq K$ set by the analyst ex ante, without necessarily knowing which $K-k^{\dag}$ are invalid IVs.
-A necessary trade-off between more stringent IV\ relevance requirements in exchange for less stringent IV exclusion restriction requirements is revealed by increasing the value of $k^{\dag}$ , thus providing formal quantification of the efficiency cost one must incur in exchange for increased robustness.
+In this paper, we propose novel methods that by-pass the model selection step altogether to deliver a regular and asymptotically linear g-estimator \citep{robins1992estimating,robins1994estimation,vansteelandt2003causal} of the causal parameter of interest, provided that at least $\gamma$ out of $K$ candidate instruments are valid, for $1\leq\gamma\leq K$ set by the analyst, without necessarily knowing their identities.
+A necessary trade-off between more stringent IV\ relevance requirements in exchange for less stringent IV causal requirements is revealed by decreasing the value of $\gamma$.
 We characterize a semiparametric efficiency bound which cannot be improved upon by any regular and asymptotically linear estimator which shares the robustness property of our class of estimators.

-The rest of the article proceeds as follows.
-In Section \ref{sec:notation} , we introduce notation and definitions.
-In Section \ref{sec:indentification}, we describe our novel identification strategy with many independent invalid IVs.
-In Section \ref{sec:simulation}, we perform extensive simulation studies to demonstrate the empirical performance of our proposed MR$^2$ estimator along with competing ones, and apply our method in Section \ref{sec:UKB} to estimate the average causal effects of body mass index on systolic and diastolic blood pressure using large-scale UK Biobank data.
-In Sections \ref{sec:correlated} and \ref{sec:partial}, we discuss generalizations to the setting with correlated invalid IVs and partial identification respectively.
-We conclude with a brief discussion in Section \ref{sec: discussion}.
-The R package for the proposed method is publicly available at: \url{https://github.com/zhonghualiu/MRSquared}.
+Although Mendelian randomization is used as motivating example throughout the paper, the development of methodology to adequately address the issue of invalid instruments remains a priority for several disciplines, including biostatistics, epidemiology, econometrics and sociology, in which our results equally apply.